team11-softeng2/team11-PULSeBS/serverBuild/server/README.md

 - POST `/setUpLessons`
   - Body: parsed CSV of Schedule into JSON
   - Response: return 1 or 0 (errors)
+## Report Tracing

+  - GET `/findStudentContacts/:studentID`
+    - Response: list of students and teacher that met the studentID or 0 if nothing is found

 # DB structure